 Chair dips help strengthen the triceps, push-ups work the arms, chest and shoulders, while lifting weights works many arm and back muscles.

-However, if you are lacking clothing or accessories, we have prepared a shortlist of our favourite training apparel and gear.
+Alright, if you are lacking clothing and accessories, we’ve prepared a shortlist of our favourite training apparel and gear.
 Most people need some form of equipment to train at home, but obviously, it won’t be cutting-edge, like what you would have at the gym.

-For more intense training, you can also go for a simple sports top like the Rebound Racer by Brooks.
-Great support, great style… If you’re not a fan of this model at the gym, so much the better!
+For more intense training, you can also go for a simple sports top like the Paloma bra by Girlfriend Collective.
+Great support, great style.
+If you’re not a fan of this model at the gym, so much the better!
 Wear it at home.

 You prefer jogging pants?
 Perfect to move when you’re training or to lounge around in front of the latest episode of your favourite series (no judgment here, we all do it), the following pants are beyond comfortable.